-Note: EOP applicants who apply through the SUNY Application may apply to up to seven SUNY schools at no cost; additional applications are $50 each.
+Note: EOP applicants who apply through the SUNY Application may apply to up to seven SUNY schools at no cost.
 For more information, see the "Fee Waiver" section of the SUNY EOP webpage.

-STEP 1: Submit your high-school transcript and test scores
+Submit your high-school transcript and test scores (if opting in)

 After your application and academic record (high school transcript and test scores, if you have chosen to submit them) are reviewed, we will send you one of the following notifications:

-- Your application is denied: Due to your academic record, you are denied and will not be reconsidered for general decision admission.
+- Your application is denied based on your academic record and will not be considered for EOP or general admission.

 Transfer Application Process